PublioElio/School-42-Get_Next_Line/README.md

 	<a href="#testing">Testing</a>
 </h2>

 The goal of this project is to create the function `get_next_line.c` which, when called in a loop, will read one line at a time in the file descriptor, until the end of the file.
-As estated in the subject, the program must compile with the `flag-D BUFFER_SIZE=` which will be used as the buffer size for the `read` calls in `get_next_line()`.
+As stated in the subject, the program must compile with the `flag-D BUFFER_SIZE=` which will be used as the buffer size for the `read` calls in `get_next_line()`.